NumberRaptor482/MAZE_ROS/README.md

 This configures the ROS2 middleware to use the UDP protocol which improves compatability for communicating between different ros distros.
 It is unnecessary to touch this file unless you are an advanced user who wishes to enabled shared memory communication or employ a different ROS2 middleware.
 Also note that this file's path is loaded as an environment variable in `compose.yml`.

 ## Changing ROS distro
 By default, the workspace is configured to support ROS2 Humble.
-Hardware acceleration support is provided by the NVIDIA Isaac ROS container image, which is bundled with ROS2.
-If you wish to use a different distro, find an NVIDIA Isaac ROS docker image supporting the new distro, and grab image tags for both x86 and arm variants.
-Put the image tags into the service defintion `IMAGE` argument sections for both default services in `compose.yml`.
+If you wish to use a different distro, change the base image in the `Dockerfile`.
 Update sourcing paths in the `Dockerfile` as necessary.
-Update the `ROS_DISTRO` configuration variable and any dependent filepaths in the `rad.bash`.
-Rebuild and rerun.
+Remove all existing containers/images, rebuild and rerun.